Michael J. Ward, MD Macular Degeneration, Retinal Detachment, Retina Surgery, Diabetic Retinopathy

 Position and Distinctions

-- Attending Surgeon at the Chester County Hospital
+- Attending Surgeon and Chief, Division of Ophthalmology, Chester County Hospital

 - Advisory Board, Gene Therapy for Macular Degeneration, F.M.
 Kirby Center for Molecular Ophthalmology, University of Pennsylvania School of Medicine

 - Top Doctor in Main Line Today magazine

 - The Carol R. Mullen Memorial Prize in Ophthalmology at Jefferson Medical College